Course Outline

 Format:

-Following an analysis of the tasks, you will create a language learning program for the student, based on their demonstrated competencies at sentence, word, letter, and text level in reading and writing.
+Following an analysis of the tasks, you will create a language learning program for the student, based on their demonstrated competencies at word, letter, and text level in reading and writing.

-This program should show that you:
+This program must show that you:

 1) Understand the student’s current reading and writing abilities